 It is recommended to enable wireless security (WPA/WPA2) on your wireless router or access point before configuring your wireless adapter.
 If you are joining an existing network, you will need to know the security key or passphrase being used.

-1. Click on the wireless icon in your system tray (lower-right corner).
+1. Open the Windows® VistaTM Wireless Utility by right-clicking on the wireless computer icon in your system tray (lower right corner of screen).
+Select Connect to a network.